 PUBLIC COUNCIL MEETING

-The Holyrood Public Council Meeting scheduled for Tuesday, March 24 is cancelled.
+The next Holyrood Public Council Meeting is scheduled for Tuesday, May 5 at 12:00pm.

 Tax Payments will be accepted by the following means:

 - Cheque by mail: 34 Salmonier Line, Holyrood, NL, A0A 2R0

 - Credit Card Payment: call 229-7252 ext.
 201